Aaron Gledhill, Healthcare Apprentice

 T Levels have been created with top employers, and mix classroom learning and industry experience so that you get the skills and knowledge to help you progress into your dream career.

-From September 2023 we will be offering the following Health & Social Care T Levels:
+From September 2023 we will be offering the following Health & Social Care T Level:

 These programmes are ideal for people who are interested in a career in the health and social care sector.
 This could include caring for elderly people in a care home, working with adults or children with learning disabilities or helping people recover from illness or injury in a hospital or care centre.
-They offer an insight into health and social care, and provides the opportunity to develop the skills, qualities, values and experience that will help prepare you for further study or employment in this area.
+Our programmes offer an insight into health and social care, and provide the opportunity to develop the skills, qualities, values and experience that will prepare you for further study or employment in this area.

 Health and social care can be studied at three of our campuses, each of which hosts a range of facilities.
 These include dedicated classrooms, a mock hospital ward complete with training dummies, ultrasound machines and a state-of-the-art emergency care training suite.

 We aim to replicate the working conditions of the health and social care industry as closely as possible so that you can develop the skills you'll need when you come to enter employment.
-We want you to feel confident in your abilities so that you can jump straight into a job.
+We want you to feel confident in your abilities so that you can jump straight into a job you love.

 We encourage all of our health and social care students to undertake work experience placements as part of their study programme, and our brilliant tutors can offer you help and advice when it comes to arranging a placement.

 The health and social care sector is one of the largest employers in the UK, and it doesn't show any signs of slowing down.
-In fact, there is expected to be an increase of 1300 jobs in this sector by 2022, and that's just in the Sheffield City Region!
+In fact, there is expected to be an increase of 950 new jobs in this sector by 2028, and that's just in the South Yorkshire Mayoral Combined Authority!

 This course is ideal for people who are interested in a career in the health and social care sector.
 This could include caring for elderly people in a care home, working with adults or children with learning disabilities or helping people recover from illness or injury in a hospital or care centre.
 The Level 2 Diploma will develop on the knowledge and skills learned at Level 1.